yugabyte/yb-iot-fleet-management/iot-ksql-processor/README.md

 - YugaByte DB, [installed](https://docs.yugabyte.com/quick-start/install/) and local cluster started up. `cqlsh` is present in this install.

-*Note*: The steps 1 through 5 from `https://github.com/YugaByte/yb-kafka-connector` should be performed before running the following steps..
+*Note*: The steps 1 through 5 from [YugaByte Kafka Connect](https://github.com/YugaByte/yb-kafka-connector) should be performed before running the following steps.

-## Running the Kafka sinks
+## Running real-time IoT KSQL processor
 Please perform the following steps from the *top level directory* of this repo.

 - Create the origin topic.